-Vaughn scores twice as Vandy upsets No. 22 Missouri 21-14
+Vaughn scores twice, Vandy upsets No. 22 Missouri 21-14

 NASHVILLE, Tenn.
+(AP) — Derek Mason wants it known he’s the best coach for the Vanderbilt Commodores.

-(AP) — Riley Neal came off the bench and threw a 21-yard touchdown to Cam Johnson with 8:57 left, and Vanderbilt upset No. 22 Missouri 21-14 Saturday with a stifling defensive performance.
+Riley Neal came off the bench and threw a 21-yard touchdown to Cam Johnson with 8:57 left, and Vanderbilt upset No. 22 Missouri 21-14 on Saturday with a stifling defensive performance.

-Ke’Shawn Vaughn ran for a touchdown and also took a screen 61 yards for another score as Vanderbilt (2-5, 1-3 Southeastern Conference) snapped a three-game skid to Missouri after losing five of the previous seven in this series.
+Ke’Shawn Vaughn ran for a touchdown and also took a screen 61 yards for another score as Vanderbilt (2-5, 1-3 Southeastern Conference) snapped a three-game skid to Missouri after losing five of the previous seven in the series.
+It was a big win with Mason’s job status in his sixth season questioned loudly after a blowout loss to UNLV a week ago.

+Feeling under the gun all week, Mason and his Commodores responded with the program’s first win over a Top 25 team since beating No. 18 Kansas state in 2017 and first over a ranked SEC team since downing No. 24 Tennessee in 2016.

+“It’s been a rough patch, but man I told my team this and I want everybody to understand this ok?”
+Mason said after the game.
+“A lot of people want this job, so they think.
+But I’m the man that’s built for this job.
+Every day man we grind.
+We grind.
+Don’t question us.
+Don’t question us.
+Who we are, what we do or how we play.
+We’re Vanderbilt men.”

 Missouri (5-2, 2-1) came in leading the SEC East waiting for the Tigers’ appeal of NCAA sanctions to be heard.
 The Tigers also played their first game since moving into the Top 25 with a five-game winning streak — all at home.
+The crowd was announced at 23,900.

+“When you come in an environment like this, you’re on the road you got to bring your energy and I feel like we just (didn’t) come ready to play,” Missouri quarterback Kelly Bryant said.

 Vanderbilt held Missouri to a season-low in points with the Tigers 17th nationally averaging 38.8 points a game.
-The Commodores sacked Kelly Bryant three times, and Allan George intercepted a Bryant pass in the end zone with 6:44 left in the third quarter.
+The Commodores sacked Bryant three times, and Allan George intercepted Bryant’s pass in the end zone with 6:44 left in the third quarter.

 Missouri had a chance to tie except Vanderbilt sacked Bryant for the third time, and Tucker McCann pulled a 48-yarder wide left for his second missed field goal.
 Neal and Vanderbilt ran out the final 6 minutes for the win.